 Google 411 (1-800-GOOG-411) Website Link

 Google’s voice local search service for local businesses uses speech recognition technology to allow users to query for and connect to businesses.
 Users can search for businesses by name or category (which is a definite plus in comparison with the traditional 411 service offered by operators).
 The service then generates a list of businesses that match the user’s query, and allows the users to select an entry from the list.
 Following the selection, the user can either directly get connected to the business or ask for a text message to be sent with the relevant business details.
-For users with internet access and google maps, the service also accepts the “map it” voice command to show a map of
+For users with internet access and google maps, the service also accepts the “map it” voice command to show a map of the business neighborhood.

 So not only is the service free to use, but it has advanced features not available through the directory assistance service offered by many operators.
 For Canadian users, until we get something like TellMe.com, this is the next best thing – store 1-800-GOOG-411 (1-800-466-4411) in your contact list and start using it !